kocsismate/php-di-container-benchmarks/README.md

 ## Usage

-Run `docker-compose up` in order to execute the tests.
+First, copy the ".env.dist" file as ".env" and feel free to overwrite the values in it.
+Now, you can run `docker-compose up` in order to execute the tests.
 The html output will be generated in the "var" directory.

-In order to customize the php.ini you can copy the ".env.dist" file as ".env" and overwrite the values in it.
+If you don't want to use Docker and you have PHP 7.1 at least on your host OS then you can simply run `bin/benchmark` after all Composer dependencies have been installed.

 ## Results